-A fun Christmas quiz is always a good choice to attract a family or friends into the seasonal spirit.
-Hospitals, convalescent homes and other institutions love them because Christmas quizzes engage people.
-It’s the familiar feeling people possess with this holiday period, everyone will attempt to answer at least a few of our 21 Christmas trivia questions.
+Fun games are always a good choice to attract relatives or friends into the seasonal spirit.
+Hospitals, convalescent homes and other institutions love them because a quiz engages people.
+It’s the familiar feeling people possess with this holiday period.
+Everyone will attempt to answer at least a few of our 21 Christmas trivia questions.

-We have included a range of Christmas quiz questions for all age groups.
-Trivia questions on Santa Claus, seasonal music with some historic quiz questions and Christmas movie trivia.
-You can play it yourself or test the family as a game after Christmas dinner.
+We have included a range of questions for all age groups.
+Trivia on Santa Claus, seasonal music with some historic questions and movie trivia.
+You can play it yourself or test your clan after the big dinner.

-A good Christmas trivia knowledge will help decide if you go on the naughty or nice list so have fun and test yourself.
-It is free to play so have fun with my Christmas trivia quiz, all answers given after each question.
-Let me know what you think below or more questions.
+A good trivia knowledge will help decide if you go on the naughty or nice list, so have fun and test yourself.
+It is free to play so have fun with my trivia, all answer’s given after each question.
+Let me know what you think below or more suggestions.

 How many Brussels sprouts bought over Christmas in 2018?

-Brussels are vital to festive Christmas dinner In the week before Xmas 2018 4bn sprouts where bought alone.
-Two-thirds of them are eaten outside the festive holiday period because the ease they grow.
+Brussels is vital to a Christmas dinner In the week before 25th Dec 2018 4bn sprouts were bought alone.
+A lot of them are eaten outside the festive holiday period because they grow easily.
 Brussels Sprouts are worth £650 million to the UK economy covering an area of 3,240 football pitches.

 Who originally sang Blue Christmas?